GabrielOnDelphi/Proteus/README.md

-# Proteus
-Proteus is a licensing system.
-It helps us to convert a dull Delphi program to a commercial program that we can deliver as a trial/shareware.

-Proteus

-Do you have your own commercial app that you are selling, or do you plan to do that?
-If yes, read on, if not, skip the whole chapter.

-What is Proteus?

-Proteus is a licensing system that I designed.
+Proteus is a licensing system for Delphi.
 It helps us to convert a dull Delphi program to a commercial program that we can deliver as a trial/shareware.

 Multiple usage scenarios are possible: â€¢	Trial license